zkMeLabs/mechain-contracts/gas-profile/README.md

 # modify the env variable `DeployerPrivateKey` to your own private key
 # modify the env variable `BSC_TESTNET_RPC` to an archive TESTNET RPC endpoint

-# make sure the address corresponding to the private key has enough tBNB in the BSC Testnet
+# make sure the address corresponding to the private key has enough zkme in the BSC Testnet
 ```

 Install foundry: